Gauravkr7488/time-tracking-and-administration/README.md

 - BugFix: now if the yamlStrucure of the taskDoc is changed and then the generate worklog command is fired then an error will be shown
 - BugFix: if there is task that has the same name and more amount of space it wont be mistaken for the actual task

+### 1.4.12
+- now the follow link in not broken
+- now the follow lilnk works for the single line tasks too

 ## For more information

 Contact me - Gaurav